 Lack of oxygen and oxygen from poor blood circulation restricts muscle growth and development.
 It can also cause:

 - Muscle pain, stiffness, or weakness

 - Skin discoloration

 Those who have diabetes or smoke are at greatest risk for poor circulation, as are those who are over 50.
 If you have poor circulation in the feet and legs it may be caused by PAD and is important to make changes to your lifestyle in order to reduce risk of getting a heart attack or stroke.
 Exercise and maintaining a healthy lifestyle will dramatically improve conditions.

 As always, see a podiatrist as he or she will assist in finding a regimen that suits you.
 A podiatrist can also prescribe you any needed medication.

-If you have any questions, please feel free to contact our office located in Saint Petersburg, FL..
-We offer the newest diagnostic and treatment technologies for all your foot care needs.Read more about Causes Symptoms and Treatment for Poor Circulation in the Feet
+If you have any questions please feel free to contact our office located in Saint Petersburg, FL. .
+We offer the newest diagnostic and treatment technologies for all your foot and ankle needs.Read more about Causes, Symptoms, and Treatment of Poor Blood Circulation in the Feet